LivelyKernel/lively4-core/demos/shonan/index.md

 1. Excludes working on content and programs not created
    <br> in specific environment/framework/language
-2. Hard make use of content and programs
+2. Hard to make use of content and programs
    <br> created outside of that environment

 <!-- TODO show (1) and (2) here -->